The Natural Productivity Cycle

 In your personal life, when attending to business or working on side projects, how often do you spend 8 consecutive hours in front of a computer?
 It doesn’t make sense because we lose the ability to concentrate effectively within a few hours.

 Everyone goes through alternating periods of high and low mental acuity.
 There are days when I work on personal projects for well over 8 hours, but the time is always divided into multiple sessions.
-I might spend a few hours coding a design, a few hours writing, and a few hours reading feeds, moderating comments, and responding to email.
+I might spend a few hours creating a marketing strategy for a client, a few hours writing, and a few hours reading feeds, moderating community, and responding to email.

 I work this way because it aligns with my mental energy cycle.
-Any more than 3 hours in front of a computer and my eyes start hurting and I become restless.
-I lose the ability to do my best work.
+After more than 3 hours in front of a computer, eyes start hurting, and body stiffness level goes up resulting in lack of focus on the task.
 Instead of forcing myself to continue, I switch to an activity that allows my mind to recharge.
 These breaks maximize productivity by eliminating down periods.
-It’s counter productive to force work when the mental energy isn’t there.
+It’s counterproductive to force work when the mental energy isn’t there.

-I can’t speak for all workers, but I’ve observed that productivity levels generally peak twice a day — first thing in the morning and shortly after lunch.
-The most productive period is the beginning of the day.
+Productivity levels generally peak twice a day — first thing in the morning (most productive period) and shortly after lunch.
 People are capable of creative tasks like writing and solving complex technical problems.
-After a couple hours of intense work, energy levels drop and workers downgrade to less demanding tasks like responding to email and tinkering with existing creations.
-Towards the end of the cycle, the mind is so cluttered and drained that workers resort to “work related activities” that appear productive but don’t contribute to the bottom line.
-The afternoon cycle is similar but the productivity peak isn’t as high.
-For different people the peaks and valleys will vary, but overall I’d estimate only 3-4 hours a day could be classified as highly productive.
+After a couple of hours of intense work, energy levels drop and workers downgrade to less demanding tasks like responding to email and tinkering with existing creations.
+Towards the end of the cycle, the mind is so cluttered and drained that workers resort to ‘work about work’ that gets in the way of real work and may appear productive but doesn’t contribute to the bottom line.
+For different people the peaks and valleys will vary, but overall only 3-4 hours a day could be considered as highly productive.

-This number isn’t caused by slacking.
-You can’t force an information worker to be highly productive when the energy isn’t there.
-Workers can try their hardest, but the work just won’t have that creative edge.
-The low ratio of highly productive hours to total hours worked is the result of the continuous 8 hour work day.
+This isn’t due to slacking, instead it is about exhausting your energy levels.
+Workers can try their hardest, but their output won’t have a creative edge.
+The low ratio of highly productive hours to total hours worked is the by product of the continuous 8-hour work day.

-When workers reach the low energy part of the cycle, they can’t recharge with a non-work activity.
-The only option is office purgatory.
-You can’t be highly productive because you’re mentally fatigued, but you can’t recharge because the 8 hour work day requires the appearance of constant productivity.
+When workers reach the low energy part of the cycle, they can’t recharge with a nonwork activity.
+You can’t be highly productive because you’re mentally exhausted, but you also can’t recharge because the 8-hour work day requires the appearance of constant productivity.
 The result is millions of unproductive workers trapped at their desks when they’d rather be doing something else.

 The obvious solution to this problem is planning around the mental energy cycle by breaking the work day into multiple segments.
-The traditional office setting doesn’t accommodate this because there are few available recharge activities.
-People can’t do household chores, run errands, or engage in recreational activities without leaving the workplace.
+The traditional office setting doesn’t accommodate this, because people can’t do household chores, run errands, or engage in recreational activities without leaving the workplace.

-Some companies have tried to make the work environment more accommodating by offering meals, fitness centers, and special areas for relaxation.
-Although these amenities are certainly an improvement, they’re expensive for employers and only partially satisfy employees.
+Some companies have tried to make the work environment more accommodating by offering meals, fitness centers, and special areas for relaxation, although an improvement, they only satisfy employees partially.

-The solution that makes the most sense is a remote work arrangement because it reduces employer costs and allows employees to adjust their work schedule to their mental energy cycle.
-When a worker becomes mentally fatigued, they can go off the clock and engage in recharge activities that are personally productive like exercise or relaxation.
+The solution that makes the most sense is a remote work, because it reduces employer costs and allows employees to adjust their work schedule to their mental energy cycle.
+When a worker becomes mentally fatigued, they can go off the clock and engage in recharge activities that are personally productive, like exercise or relaxation.
 When energy returns, the worker can start working again at a high level, effectively cutting out the low productivity period of the cycle.
-Employers don’t pay for unproductive time and employees get to work in a more natural pattern that adjusts to their personal lives.
+Employers don’t pay for unproductive time, and employees get to work in a more natural pattern that adjusts to their personal lives.

 Why isn’t everyone doing this already?
 Many workers already are, and as commutes get worse and communications improve, the number will continue to increase.
 Of course there will always be a need for office workers in businesses (like doctor’s offices and law firms) that require daily customer interaction, but for most companies it really isn’t necessary.

 There is also the argument that people need to collaborate in person.
 This is steadily becoming less essential.
-Most office communications are already done through email or instant messager.
-Face to face meetings are certainly necessary, but for the vast majority of lower and mid level employees meetings are the exception and could be conducted via phone/video conference or condensed into one or two days a week.
+Most office communications are already done through email or instant messenger.
+Face to face meetings are certainly necessary, but for the vast majority of lower and mid-level employees, meetings are the exception and could be conducted via phone/video conference or condensed into one or two days a week.